Getting Started with Score Judge

 Embedded

 Grab the embed code from your dashboard and paste it into your website, blog, or streaming software.
-The embedded version updates in real-time too.
+Updates in real time.

 Mobile

-Share the leaderboard URL via QR code at the venue.
+Share the leaderboard URL via QR code.
 Attendees can follow along on their phones without downloading anything.

 What Goes Wrong (And How to Handle It)

-Check that the link wasn't mangled during copy-paste.
-You can generate a fresh link from the admin dashboard and send it directly to the judge.
+Check the link wasn't mangled during copy-paste.
+You can generate a fresh link from the admin dashboard.

 Scores aren't appearing

 Make sure you're in "Live" mode, not "Setup".
-Confirm judges clicked "Submit" after entering scores.
+For panel judging, confirm judges clicked "Submit" after entering scores.
 Refresh the leaderboard page.

 Display looks broken